LLParse/quobyte-rancher/templates/quobyte-aws/README.md

 **NOT READY FOR USE** For a production-grade Quobyte installation with fault tolerance, use the `Quobyte` catalog entry.

-Automated setup of a fault-tolerant Quobyte server installation in AWS using EBS block devices.
+Automated setup of a Quobyte server installation in AWS using EBS block devices.

 # Prerequisites